 I’m going to hate it. – If I hate it, I can go for a bike ride to rebound from it.

 How rewarding could it be?
 How damaging?
 What is the cost of inaction?

 - Delegate what you can

 3)Try It and Tell Someone How it Went

 Once you’ve prepared for and responded to your worries, consider trying it.
+Remember, this is something you wanted to try.
 Ultimately, it’s up to you.
 The trick is to have someone in mind who you’d like to tell about it.
 Thinking about telling them may help to hold you accountable for following through.

 Tell them all about what happened when you finally tried the thing you were afraid of.
 Good details.
 Bad details.
 Pay attention to how you feel when telling them.
 Was the activity the same or different than expected?
 What parts would you try again?
 What do you want to avoid?
 Use these feelings to revise your list, then repeat Step 2 for something new.